MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 By default, Azure Information Protection clients don't send content matches.
 To change this behavior so that content matches are sent, configure an [advanced setting](./rms-client/clientv2-admin-guide-customizations.md#send-information-type-matches-to-azure-information-protection-analytics) in a label policy.

 ## Prerequisites
 Audit events are enabled by default for your organization.
-To view audit events in Microsoft Purview, review the [licensing requirements](/microsoft-365/compliance/auditing-solutions-overview#licensing-requirements) for basic and advanced audit solutions.
+To view audit events in Microsoft Purview, review the [licensing requirements](/microsoft-365/compliance/auditing-solutions-overview#licensing-requirements) for basic and Audit (Premium) solutions.

 ## Next steps
 After reviewing the information in the reports, you may want to learn more about how to configure Microsoft Purview's auditing solution for your organization.
-- Learn how to export audit events from the M365 unified audit log to an Azure log analytics workspace with [AIP Audit Export on GitHub](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/tree/master/AIP-Audit-Export).
+- Learn how to export audit events from the Microsoft 365 unified audit log to an Azure log analytics workspace with [AIP Audit Export on GitHub](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/tree/master/AIP-Audit-Export).
 - Read the [Admin guide to auditing and reporting for the AIP Unified Labeling client](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/admin-guide-to-auditing-and-reporting-for-the-aip-unified/ba-p/3610727) for a deep dive into Microsoft Purview's auditing solution.
 - Review the [protection usage logs documentation](log-analyze-usage.md) for file access and denied events generated from the Rights Management Service.
 These events are handled separately from events generated from the Azure Information Protection Unified Labeling client.
 - Refer to the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels) about sensitivity labels to learn how to make changes to your labeling policy in the Microsoft 365 compliance center.